 I was almost alone in the Pullman when the train stopped.
 Dr. Sewall was there to meet me.
 The daylight had faded but a new moon cast enough light to show up the wonderful line of the snow clad mountains.
 The air was that of a perfect January evening, clear, dry and bracing.
 One of the first questions Dr. Sewall asked me was “How does it look to you?”
 With eyes turned to the silhouette at the west, and thoughts of the Alps, my one word was “glorious.”
 The genial Doctor relaxed at once as he remarked, “Well, my spirits have risen a hundred percent.
 My wife had told me you would not stay two days in this lonely place.”

-Rippon stayed for more than two days; she became head of Germanic languages and literature until her retirement 31 years later.
+Mary may have been the first American woman to teach men at a state university and may have been the first woman professor at any state university.
 Upon her death in 1935, the Regents of the university approved plans for an outdoor theater to be built in Mary Rippon’s honor.
 That theater is still in use today.